sarthakkkk7/python_voice_assistant/README.md

 - 🎙️ **Voice Input**: Uses your microphone to take voice commands.
 - 🧠 **Voice Output**: Responds to you with voice using `pyttsx3`.
 - 📖 **Wikipedia Search**: Asks and reads out summaries.
+- 🌦️ **Weather Updates**: Ask your assistant "What's the weather in Mumbai?" and get real-time weather info (uses OpenWeatherMap API + `.env` for key management).
 - 🌐 **Open Websites**:
   - YouTube
   - Google